 - Taking advantage of opportunities, e.g. gaps in the market

 - Relating supply with demand, e.g. reacting to funders’ priorities, where appropriate

 - Understanding the funders’ willingness and ability to pay

 - The value of the research to its business

 - Consideration of multiple services to provide a competitive edge

 Imperial has faculty-based contract negotiators who liaise with companies on the terms and conditions of funding.
 The requirement to retain the academic freedom to disseminate knowledge and ownership of background and arising Intellectual Property is central to contract negotiations.
 Because of this, negotiation can be a lengthy process.
-Background information to the contracting process and associated policies is available in the Contracts section.
+Background information to the contracting process and associated policies is available in the Contracts pages.